OrionAi-dev/MindScript/docs/openspec/quickstart.md

 # Quickstart

-This quickstart shows how to use OpenSPI in 5 steps.
+This quickstart shows how to use OpenSpec infrastructure (Context + Turn contracts) in 5 steps.

 ---